 Upperclass students may choose to live in a gender-neutral space.
 This option allows two or more students to share a multiple-occupancy bedroom, suite, or apartment regardless of students' sex or gender.
 Gender-neutral housing is intended for students who wish to share a living space with friends regardless of gender identity; it is not intended for romantic couples.
 Please review the gender-neutral housing policy and FAQs page for further information.

-College Houses provide students the opportunity to form self-directed and self-governing groups focused on a particular academic focus, theme or mutual interest.
+College Houses provide students the opportunity to form self-directed and self-governing groups focused on a particular academic focus and serve as intellectual and social hubs.
 Students establish clear goals for their group and, through a community agreement, plan how to be engaged participants in their community and the campus community.
-There are two types of College Houses: Spark Houses, which serve as intellectual and social hubs, and Theme Houses, which center around a common interest or cause.

 Gettysburg College offers substance-free housing through the RISE program (Respecting Individual Student Expectations about alcohol).
 Students who choose participate in this program make a commitment to maintain a living environment which promotes and respects healthy lifestyle choices.